tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 How to use gzip? -> `gzip [OPTIONS] FILENAME`
   1. How to write to a new file and keep the existing one? -> `gzip -c file1 > file1.gz` -> the `-c` option writes to STDOUT and keeps the original file.
 Use this options for `gunzip` as well

+**Learned from the exercise** A .gz file is just one big file.
+If you execute `gzip -c * > mygzip.gz` it will create one .gz file which concatenates all the files.
+And if you then append a new file to it with gzip -c newfile.txt >> mygzip.gz it will append the zipped content.

+@todo study which of the gzip and tar commands alters the source file(s) and where the output is going by default

 ##Links